Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## The InterUnit Desktop UI

+### What is WIMP?
+All PC UIs are based on the WIMP UI paradigm.
+WIMP stands for Windows, Icons, Menus and Pointers.
+Apps are designed using a control-panel metaphor.
+The UI includes a bunch of spatially laid out control panels (called controls)
+each one of which is designed to handle some user activity.
+The design consists of selecting which controls to use
+and where to place them on the screen.
+The approach to the UI is to provide the user access
+to all the available features of the app
+and let them choose when and what they want to do with it.
+The "when" or temporal aspects of the UI are not defined by WIMP.

 ### What is InterUnit?
 InterUnit is a temporal approach to UI design that replaces WIMP.
 In the interaction between a user and a PC app